readevalprint/readevalprint.github.com/_posts/2014-07-01-fun-with-python-ast.md

 So python can be compiled into an Abstract Syntax Tree ([AST](https://docs.python.org/3/library/ast.html)).
 And there just happens to be a module with that exact name.
-Wonders never cease as we face the dark wonders within python internals!
+Wonders never cease as we face the dark python internals!

 ## Let see what makes Python tick...
 Let's see what the normal